davidmolina/davidmolina.github.io/_posts/2023-06-29-why-how-to-scale-government-contracting.md

 ---
 layout: post
-title:  "Why and how to scale a government contracting company."
+title:  "Why and How to Scale a Government Contracting Company"
 subtitle: "Step by step process to bid a government contract and what to watch out for."
 date: 2023-06-29 11:12:43 -0800
 author: "David Molina"